Description - Internet speeds are much slower than expected at a site.

 -

-For the best and most accurate results, ensure you test against a speed test server in the same city or location as the Bigleaf Gateway Cluster you’re connected to, and test against multiple servers to rule out an over-utilized server.
+For the best and most accurate results, ensure you test against a speed test server in the same metro area as the Bigleaf POP you’re connected to, and test against multiple servers to rule out an over-utilized server.

 -